What is Mixed-Use Real Estate Development?

 What Is Mixed-Use In Real Estate?

 Changes in attitudes towards work-life balance have led to an increase in demand for areas where people can live, work, and play in one comprehensive community.
 Mixed-use in real estate means that a property or area is used for three or more purposes.
-Zoning will incorporate residential with multi-family, office, commercial, industrial, or retail space along with community spaces.
+Zoning will incorporate residential with multi-family, office, commercial, industrial, or retail spaces along with community spaces.

 Mixed-use in real estate can take two forms—vertical and horizontal development.